harrisonmiller13/pandas-pipeline/README.md

 First to have a look at our data, we used pandas profiling to generate an EDA report Pandas profiling generates profile reports from a pandas DataFrame.
 The pandas df.describe() function is great but a little basic for serious exploratory data analysis. pandas_profiling extends the pandas DataFrame with df.profile_report() for quick data analysis.
+For each column the following statistics - if relevant for the column type - are presented in an interactive HTML report:

+Essentials: type, unique values, missing values Quantile statistics like minimum value, Q1, median, Q3, maximum, range, interquartile range Descriptive statistics like mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness
+Most frequent values
+Histogram
+Correlations highlighting of highly correlated variables, Spearman, Pearson and Kendall matrices Missing values matrix, count, heatmap and dendrogram of missing values

-Functions were made to classify a house by size according to number of rooms and
+Functions were made to classify a house by size according to number of rooms and price

 At this point, we can look back and see what our pipeline does to the DataFrame right from the beginning, -drops a specific column